Behram Pasha Mosque

-Behrem Pasha Mosque (Behram Paşa Camii, Mizgefta Behram Paşa) is a 16th-century Ottoman mosque located in the town of Diyarbakır in southeast Turkey.
+Behram Pasha Mosque (Behram Paşa Camii, Mizgefta Behram Paşa) is a 16th-century Ottoman mosque located in the town of Diyarbakır in southeast Turkey.
 It was commissioned by the Ottoman governor-general Behram Pasha.

 History

 The mosque was commissioned by the local Ottoman governor-general Behram Pasha.
 He was the son of Kara Şahin Mustafa Pasha who served as the governor-general of Yemen and Egypt.
 The dates of Behram Pasha's tenure in Diyarbakır are uncertain but were probably between 1564–65 and 1567–68.
 He died in 1585 and was buried in Aleppo.
 Building began in around 1564–65 and was completed by 1572–73 (AH 980), the date included in the Arabic inscription carved above the entrance portal.
 The mosque is attributed to Sinan in one of his two major autobiographies (Tuḥfetü'l-mi'mārīn) but not in the other (Tezkiretü'l-ebniye), which may suggest that Sinan had a marginal role in its design, possibly by approving the plans in Istanbul (the Ottoman capital) to be executed by another architect.
 The identity of the architect who oversaw the construction is not known but it may have been another imperial architect sent from Istanbul, if not a local master, given the quality of its construction.
 The distinctive use of local features alongside the Ottoman design also suggests that the architect employed a team of local masons and craftsmen.